CZERTAINLY/CZERTAINLY-Documentation/docs/03-installation-guide/03-deployment/06-deployment-appliance/03-initialization.md

 ```
 https://[hostName]/administrator/
 ```
 where `hostName` is the value configured in the previous step.
+If you didn't provided your own trusted CA list, you are going to need testing admin certificate.
+Please see section [trusted CA list](#trusted-certificate-list).

 ## Postinstall